acro5piano/learn-paypal-braintree/README.md

 # Why

 Brain tree has official tutorial (of cource) but it contains a lot of implicit dependency.
-For example, `app` is for express instance, but JavaScript beginners has luck of the background, so hard to implement the tutorial.
+For example, `app` is for express instance, but JavaScript beginners has lack of the background, so hard to implement the tutorial.

 https://developers.braintreepayments.com/start/hello-server/node